 The following article was written by Sheean K. Patel, a member of our Gift Planning Services Committee:

 For centuries, people have studied Shakespeare for his wit and his wisdom.
-Back in June, I started sharing some of that wisdom in a new series called:
+For the past few months, I’ve been sharing some of that wisdom in a new series called:

 Shakespeare on Finance